Odell Associates

-Odell Associates in an American architectural practice formed by Arthur G. Odell Jr. in 1940.
+Odell Associates is an American architectural practice formed by Arthur G. Odell Jr. in 1940.
 Originally based in Charlotte, North Carolina, it now has offices in Virginia, Texas and China.

 History

 Arthur Gould Odell was born November 22, 1913, in Concord, North Carolina, and studied for a year at Duke University in 1930 before transferring to Cornell University, where he graduated in 1935 with a degree in architecture.
 He continued his studies at the Ecole des Beaux Arts in Paris.
 Odell became president of American Institute of Architects in 1964-1965).
-He died April 21, 1988 in Charlotte.
+He died April 21, 1988, in Charlotte.

 The current CEO is Brad Bartholomew, who joined the board in 2014.